edunad/timedonut/README.md

 ## Download (soon)

 ## How to build
-- Install unity
+- Install unity 2018
 - Clone repo
-- Done! :)
+- Open it on unity, done!